ghuz-code-repo/referal/auth-connector/README.md

 ### Integration with Service

 1. Install auth-connector in your service
+2. Create service in admin panel with unique key
-2. Create permission registry with your permissions
+3. Create permission registry with your permissions
-3. Add endpoint for permission sync
+4. Add health check endpoint
+5. Initialize service discovery
-4. Initialize auth middleware
+6. Initialize auth middleware
-5. Decorate routes with permission requirements
+7. Decorate routes with permission requirements
+8. Add service to docker-compose.yaml
-6. Test with auth gateway
+9. Test with auth gateway

 ## License